puneethabm/puneetha-python-template/project_docs/PROJECT_STRUCTURE.md

 |
 ├── .gitignore -> Instructs git to ignore the files/directories specified in this file
 |
+├── .pre-commit-config.yaml -> Managing and maintaining pre-commit hooks
+|
-├── scripts -> general scripts, deployment scripts, etc.
+├── scripts -> General scripts, deployment scripts, etc.
 |
 ├── project_docs -> detailed set of readme files for developers
 |   ├── images -> Images to be used in readme documents